Grand Clay Arts

 Description:

-Learn the basics of glazing bisque ware, techniques and some of the do's and don'ts.
+Learn the basics of glazing bisque ware, techniques and some of the do's and dont's.
 Both dipping and brushing glazes will be demonstrated.
+You will also learn how to reglaze a piece.
 By the end of the class, you should feel comfortable glazing your work.

 Materials: